 If this theory holds true, this begs the bigger question of how this entity came into these girls’ lives.
-This unfortunately must come as more speculation.
-There are two likely scenarios on how this happened.
+This, unfortunately, must come as more speculation.
+There are two likely scenarios of how this happened.

 It is possible Geyser was obsessed with the character to the point of worship, or due to her fixation attempted, in some form or other, to communicate with a character she felt may be real.
 A demonic entity would leap on this opportunity seeing a doorway to exploit Geyser.
 Reaching out to Geyser, she would reciprocate and build a relationship with what she perceived to be Slender Man.

 The second theory is similar but would rely on a demonic entity already in the home or attached to Geyser.
 This entity would have subtly pushed Geyser to seek out Slender Man, and would have built her obsession with Slender Man, and pushed her to reach out to the entity.
 The end result is the same.